 This is good enough for me… and I can do it all in under an hour.

-We didn’t have a mudroom (or even an entryway closet) when we first moved into our farmhouse, so it was important to have a space designated for coats, shoes, bags, etc.
+For the first 8 years of homeownership, we didn’t have a mudroom (or even an entryway closet), so it was important to designate a space for everyone’s coats, shoes, bags, etc.

 Now, thanks to our mudroom addition, we have a fantastic spot for everyone to dump their gear.
 It’s completely out of the way (and mostly out of sight) but still very accessible if anyone needs to head out to their car, get something from our garage, or wants to hang out in our outbuilding.

 I wouldn’t necessarily consider our house small — it’s a great size for our family.
-However, it starts to feel pretty crowded when 25 people are all huddled around the food on the kitchen table or island.
+However, it starts to feel fairly crowded when 20+ people are all huddled around the kitchen island.

 It doesn’t take much additional work on my part, and it forces my guests to spread out and mingle instead of hovering over the tiny food table in the kitchen.

-I know it’s not exactly “green” but it makes clean-up SO much faster and easier.
+I know it’s not exactly eco-friendly, but it makes clean-up SO much faster and easier.

-Unless you’re having a formal sit-down dinner, I highly encourage you to use paper and plastic plates, napkins, cups, and maybe even utensils.
+Unless you’re having a formal sit-down dinner, I highly encourage the use of paper and plastic plates, napkins, cups, and maybe even utensils.

 I usually set out Sharpie markers so everyone can label their cups (especially if kids are involved).
 I also set out several trash cans and recycling bags so it’s obvious where the trash needs to go… and so I (hopefully) don’t end up with piles and piles of cups and plates on my counter!